 - If you currently own a carbon monoxide alarm, frequently test or swap out the batteries.
 You should test batteries every three months, and get a new detector every three to five years.

 - If your carbon monoxide system sounds, leave your house immediately and call 911.

 Protect Your Family with Help from A-PLUS Service Experts

 Carbon monoxide doesn’t have to be frightening, and with the recommended actions your house can be protected from the dangerous gas.
-Take the necessary steps and call A-PLUS Service Experts at 301-747-3140 to learn more.
+Take the necessary steps and call Service Experts at 301-747-3140 to learn more.